billabear/docs/docs/user/brand_settings/notification_settings.md

 ## Permissions

-To be able to toogle a customer's status the BillaBear admin system you will need to have a ROLE of account manager or higher.
+To be able to toggle notification settings in the BillaBear admin system, you will need to have a ROLE of account manager or higher.

 [Check the user roles here.](../user_roles/)

 ## How It Works

-Each notification is either enabled or it's not.
-If the box is checked then it's enabled.
+Each notification is either enabled or disabled.
+If the box is checked, then the notification is enabled.

 ## How To